Released: 22 November 1968 (UK), 25 November 1968 (US)

 I didn't even bother going to George then.
 I said, 'I'm going on holiday.'
 I took the kids and we went to Sardinia.

 The recording of Back In The USSR was completed in just two days.
-On the first, 22 August 1968, McCartney played drums, with Harrison on lead guitar and Lennon on bass.
-They taped just five tracks, the last of which was the best.
+On the first takes, recorded on 22 August 1968, McCartney played guitar and Harrison was on snare drum.
+On later takes McCartney switched to piano, and Lennon strummed chords on a bass guitar.
+They taped five tracks, the last of which was the best.

 Paul completely.
 I play the six-string bass on that.
 [Sings as he pretends to play bass guitar] 'Da da da da da…' Try writing that on your typewriter.